 Depending on your testing needs, your first visit costs may vary from a typical $700-850, to more complex cases that may cost $1,000-1,400.* Return visits are typically half the cost of a new patient visit.

-Drops compounded using the La Crosse Method Protocol are typically more affordable than other treatment options.
+Drops compounded using the La Crosse Method Protocol are typically more affordable than other allergy treatment options.
 Because the doses you take are optimized for your specific allergy needs, unnecessarily higher, and more costly, doses aren’t given.
 You can also treat multiple allergies at once.

 Because sublingual immunotherapy is not typically covered by insurers, some of the associated costs may require out-of-pocket payment by patients.
 Despite the out-of-pocket expense, many people find the cost is still typically less than alternatives — even those that are covered by insurance.

-*Test costs vary based on patient complexity.
+*Costs vary based on patient complexity.

 Will medical insurance cover the costs?

-Coverage varies greatly.
+Insurance coverage varies greatly.
 Please check with your insurance company directly before your appointment to better understand what will or will not be covered.